Investing in Canada Infrastructure Program — CleanBC Communities Fund

 Expansion of renewable energy management systems

-- The applicant must be a BC local government, Indigenous organization, or a not-for-profit/for-profit entity partnering with local governments or Indigenous organizations.
+- The applicant must be a local government, Indigenous organization, or a not-for-profit or for-profit entity collaborating with a local government or Indigenous organization in British Columbia.

 - Federal entities, including federal Crown Corporations.